Hasan Amat

 Hasan Amat (alternatively Hason or Hassan; 1894-1917) was a Canadian soldier.
-Born in Singapore, he served as a private in the Royal Canadian Regiment, the 4th Overseas Pioneer Battalion, and the 1st Canadian Infantry Battalion.
+Hasan Amat was born in Singapore in 1894, then part of the British Straits Settlements.
+He served as a private in the Royal Canadian Regiment, the 4th Overseas Pioneer Battalion, and the 1st Canadian Infantry Battalion.
 Amat died at the Battle of Hill 70; he was one of 22 Muslim Canadians to serve and the only one to die in the First World War.
 He is recognized on the Vimy Memorial.